NorskRegnesentral/icat/README.md

-#ICAT: Image Cluster Analysis Tool
+#ICAT: Image Cluster Annotation Tool
 A tool for exploring and labelling images that have been clustered.
 <img src="library/icat.png">

 ### Instruction
 - make a npz-file with clusters with the following fields
-  - 'image_paths': list with path to images
+  - 'files': list with path to images
-  - 'x': array with x-coordinates of images in cluster-space
-  - 'y': array with y-coordinates of images in cluster-space
+  - "xy": a Nx2 array of floats with positions of the images in cluster space
 - Install requirements
 ```
 pip install -r requirements